The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

-We finally observe that the probabilistic nature of web tracking and bidding mechanisms result in a different number of Trackers contacted at each visit.
-To obtain the most reliable measurements, we test each website $5$ times.
-We notice that measuring the fraction of websites containing at least one Tracker (as in Figure~\ref{fig:ca_country_one}) is moderately impacted by the number of tests.
-Indeed, when considering a single \AFTER per website, overall, we find $69.1\%$ of them containing one (or more) Trackers, which increases only to $70.0\%$ considering all $5$ visits.
+We finally observe that the probabilistic nature of Web tracking and bidding mechanisms results in a different number of Trackers contacted at each visit.
+To obtain the most reliable measurements, we test each website $5$ times, each time visiting $5$ internal pages.
+We note that measuring the fraction of websites containing at least one Tracker (as in Figure~\ref{fig:ca_country_one}) is moderately impacted by the number of tests.
+Indeed, when considering a single \AFTER per website, overall, we find $69.1\%$ of them containing one (or more) Trackers.
+Repeating $5$ times the test and considering whether we find at least one Tracker among all visits, this percentage increases only to $70.0\%$.
 Similarly, the average number of Trackers (as in Figure~\ref{fig:ca_country_avg}), increases from $6.5$ to $7.8$.
+We report additional details on this in the Appendix and in Figure~\ref{fig:visit_nb}.